 Another strategy for reducing our dependence on our current proprietary products has been to introduce new products.
 We have introduced a new line of oncology products including the Spiros male lure connector device, the Genie vial access device and ancillary products specifically designed for chemotherapy.
+In the I.V. therapy market, we have introduced the clear microCLAVE and the neutron for improved catheter patency.
 We can provide no assurance that we will be able to successfully manufacture, market and sell these new products.

 We are also expanding our business through increased sales to medical product manufacturers, independent distributors and through direct sales to the end users of our product.
 These expansions include our 2008 agreement with Premier, our recently awarded full-line critical care products agreement with Premier, our being named the single-source supplier of critical care products to Premier's ASCEND program, the extension of the term of our agreement with MedAssets, our recent entry into an agreement with Novation covering all of our critical care products and the growth of our internal sales and marketing group.
 Premier, MedAssets and Novation are U.S. healthcare purchasing networks.
-Custom products, which include custom infusion, custom oncology and custom critical care products, accounted for approximately \$48.0 million or 32% of total revenue for the first six months of 2011 and \$100.6 million or 35% of total revenue for fiscal year 2010.
-CLAVE sales were \$51.5 million or 34% of total revenue in the first six months of 2011 and \$50.4 million or 18% of total revenue for fiscal year 2010.
+Custom products, which include custom infusion, custom oncology and custom critical care products, accounted for approximately \$70.9 million or 31% of total revenue for the first nine months of 2011 and \$100.6 million or 35% of total revenue for fiscal year 2010.
+CLAVE sales were \$80.1 million or 17% of total revenue in the first nine months of 2011 and \$50.4 million or 18% of total revenue for fiscal year 2010.
 We potentially face substantial increases in competition in our CLAVE business.
 Therefore, we are focusing on increasing product development, acquisition, sales and marketing efforts to custom products and other products that lend themselves to customization and new products in the U.S. and international markets.

 Our largest customer is Hospira.
 Our relationship with Hospira has been and will continue to be important for our growth.
 We currently manufacture custom infusion sets for sale by Hospira and jointly promote the products under the name SetSource.
 Additionally, as discussed above, prior to our acquisition of its critical care line, we previously manufactured Hospira's critical care products.
-For the first six months of 2011 and the years ended December 31, 2010 and 2009, our revenues from worldwide sales to Hospira were 41%, 44% and 53%, respectively, of total revenues.
+For the first nine months of 2011 and the years ended December 31, 2010 and 2009, our revenues from worldwide sales to Hospira were 42%, 44% and 53%, respectively, of total revenues.
 We expect revenues from sales of CLAVE products, custom infusion sets and new products to Hospira to remain a significant percentage of our revenues.
 Hospira has a significant share of the I.V. set market in the U.S. and provides us access to that market, and we expect that Hospira will be important to our growth for CLAVE, custom infusion sets, and our other products worldwide.